 What is SQL Server?

-SQL Server is a relational database management system (RDBMS) created by Microsoft.
-It is based on SQL (Structured Query Language) and is used to manage and store data in multiple formats.
+Microsoft SQL Server is a relational database management system (RDBMS).
+It uses SQL (Structured Query Language) to handle and store data in a variety of forms.
 In corporate IT environments, SQL Server provides a wide range of transaction processing, business intelligence, and analytics applications.

 SQL Server offers a variety of services, including analytics, data warehousing, integration services, and reporting.
 It also includes a comprehensive collection of tools for database construction and administration.